axone-protocol/docs/docs/tutorials/webapp-1.md

 - select some RDF triples with filters (`cognitarium`smart contract)
 - evaluate Prolog rules (`law stone` smart contract)

-First, let’s create a generic `Query` component (Query`.tsx` file in the `components` folder).

-This component receives a smart contract address `contractAddress`, the query and a callback function `onQueryResult`.
+A generic `Query` component (Query`.tsx` file in the `components` folder) receives a smart contract address `contractAddress`, the query `query` and a callback function `onQueryResult`.
 The `useQuerySmart` hook is invoked when the component mounts and returns the result of the message query.

 ```tsx
 import { ReactElement, useEffect } from "react";